kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 | `tolerations` _[Toleration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.26/#toleration-v1-core) array_ | Tolerations allows to override the scheduling tolerations for etcd Pods. |
 | `hostAntiAffinity` _[AntiAffinityType](#antiaffinitytype)_ | HostAntiAffinity allows to enforce a certain type of host anti-affinity on etcd pods.
 Options are "preferred" (default) and "required".
 Please note that enforcing anti-affinity via "required" can mean that pods are never scheduled. |
 | `zoneAntiAffinity` _[AntiAffinityType](#antiaffinitytype)_ | ZoneAntiAffinity allows to enforce a certain type of availability zone anti-affinity on etcd pods.
 Options are "preferred" (default) and "required".
 Please note that enforcing anti-affinity via "required" can mean that pods are never scheduled. |
+| `nodeSelector` _object (keys:string, values:string)_ | NodeSelector is a selector which restricts the set of nodes where etcd Pods can run.
+Multiple labels with a required value can be supplied.

 [Back to top](#top)